Portugal is headed for another minority government after general election

 For the past 50 years, the Social Democrats and the Socialist Party have alternated in power.

-The Socialists were contemplating possibly their worst result since 1987, gaining 55 seats.
+The Socialists were contemplating possibly their worst result since 1987, also gaining 58 seats.

+Socialist leader Pedro Nuno Santos announced he was standing down, saying: “These are tough, difficult times for the Socialist Party.”

 The center-right alliance led opinion polls